Bryan De La Cruz Player Props: Marlins vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.22 team ERA that ranks 16th across all MLB pitching staffs.
+- The Angels have a 4.25 team ERA that ranks 16th among all MLB pitching staffs.

-- The Angels rank 11th in baseball in home runs given up (53 total, one per game).
+- The Angels rank 11th in baseball in home runs allowed (55 total, 1.1 per game).

-- Detmers makes the start for the Angels, his ninth of the season.
-He is 0-3 with a 4.87 ERA and 53 strikeouts in 40 2/3 innings pitched.
+- Ohtani (5-1 with a 3.05 ERA and 80 strikeouts in 59 2/3 innings pitched) gets the start for the Angels, his seventh of the season.

-- In his most recent appearance on Saturday, the lefty tossed 5 2/3 innings against the Minnesota Twins, giving up three earned runs while surrendering two hits.
+- In his most recent outing on Sunday against the Minnesota Twins, the right-hander tossed six innings, allowing one earned run while surrendering two hits.

-- The 23-year-old has an ERA of 4.87, with 11.7 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.